Online Resources - Transfer Center

 - Advanced Placement: A chart shows how each UC grants credit for AP exams.

-- Answers for Transfers (PDF): Written for students who are planning to transfer to UC from California community colleges, from other colleges and universities, or from one UC campus to another.
+- UC Transfer Application Guide (PDF): Written for students who are planning to transfer to UC from California community colleges, from other colleges and universities, or from one UC campus to another.
 This booklet is designed to answer the essential questions prospective students have about UC’s eligibility, selection and financial aid policies.

 - Applying to the UC: Contains the online UC Application as well as application deadlines.
 Before applying, ALWAYS check to see if the UC campus you are interested in is accepting applications for your major and term.
 Check Open/Closed Majors.